Definition of Gift and Its Essentials

 Meaning of Gift:

-According to Merriam Webster Dictionary:
+According to Merriam-Webster Dictionary:

 “Something voluntarily transferred to one person by another without any compensation”.

-Literally, it means, “The donation of a thing from which the donee may derive benefit”.
+It means, “The donation of a thing from which the donee may derive benefit”.

 Definition of Gift: